wagtail/wagtail/docs/reference/contrib/modeladmin/index.rst

     class BookAdmin(ModelAdmin):
         model = Book
+        base_url_path = 'bookadmin' # customise the URL from default to admin/bookadmin
         menu_label = 'Book'  # ditch this to use verbose_name_plural from model
         menu_icon = 'pilcrow'  # change as required
         menu_order = 200  # will put in 3rd place (000 being 1st, 100 2nd)